ILOVEGOLDENRETRIEVERS/Some-goofy-doodle-art-dump-/README.md

 DATE; ??????
 2 years ago too. for an old friend i dont talk anymore. again, if u recognise this drawing DNI.
 <img width="550" height="815" alt="Untitled487" src="https://github.com/user-attachments/assets/69bdde3f-82da-4541-9d89-90fb50b1d428" />
 -
+NOTE DATE; 05/06/26
 HALF OF THESE WERE ALL WIPS.
 DUE TO MY PHONE BEING BROKEN I WAS UNFORTUNATELY UNABLE TO FINISH ALL OF THEM. (╥﹏╥) as you can see my artstyle kinda changes a lot.
-My artstyle changes depending on the mood of the drawing
+My artstyle changes depending on the mood of the drawing.
+There was supposed to be more drawings here but oh well, my phone broke and my phone contained all of the drawings I had.
+Had to dig real hard on discord to find some of my drawings i sent to my friends lol